Quotation mark: Spanish

-The use of English quotation marks is increasing in Spanish, and the El País style guide, which is widely followed in Spain, recommends them.
+The use of English quotation marks is increasing in Spanish; the El País style guide, which is widely followed in Spain, recommends them.
 Hispanic Americans often use them, owing to influence from the United States.

 Chinese, Japanese and Korean

-Corner brackets are well-suited for Chinese, Japanese, and Korean languages which are written in both vertical and horizontal orientations.
+Corner brackets are well-suited for Chinese, Japanese, and Korean languages, because they accommodate vertical and horizontal writing equally well.
 China, South Korea, and Japan all use corner brackets when writing vertically.
 Usage differs when writing horizontally: